Biden and Trump chase votes and toss insults across the upper Midwest

 Biden leads Trump by 10 percentage points nationally, 53 percent to 43 percent, according to a Washington Post average of national polls since Oct.
 12. Biden’s margin in Wisconsin and Michigan is nine points.
 It is seven points in Pennsylvania, five in Arizona and one in Florida.

-Recent polls have shown that White voters without college degrees, the mainstay of Trump’s political support, have pulled away from him in Michigan.
+Recent polls have shown that some White voters without college degrees, the mainstay of Trump’s political support, have pulled away from him in Michigan.
 The state represented a surprise if exceedingly narrow victory for Trump in 2016 and is a key element of his reelection strategy.

 The president’s pitch throughout the day rarely mentioned the health impacts of the coronavirus, instead focusing on the foreign business ties of Biden’s son Hunter, the anti-police-brutality protests in cities that have at times turned violent and the economic risks of keeping businesses closed because of the pandemic.